-However no thought was previously given to legal needs.
+However, no thought was previously given to legal needs.
 Thus there is no vehicle for the family member to make health or financial decisions on the part of the person needing care especially if the consideration is to place the individual in a care community.
 And, as their attorney, you are brought in to work magic and to provide a solution for an individual who seems to lack the ability to make their own healthcare decisions or to direct care.

-Sometimes it is a more basic situation where the person requiring care denies they have any memory loss issues in spite of bills not paid and car accidents.
+Sometimes it is a more basic situation where the person requiring care denies they have any memory loss issues in spite of bills not being paid and car accidents.
 Many times the caregiver just gives up the discussion because they lack the ability to negotiate a conversation that results in a change.

 Imagine how just a change in the caregiver–care recipient situation can have drastic consequences.
-A study released in the Journal of the American Geriatrics Society1 indicates that caregiver-care recipient interpersonal interactions contribute to the presence of neuro psychiatric disorders in individuals with dementia.
+A study released in the Journal of the American Geriatrics Society1 indicates that caregiver-care recipient interpersonal interactions contribute to the presence of neuropsychiatric disorders in individuals with dementia.

 Experiencing these disorders may be the difference between a caregiver who helps for short periods being able to calm the individual versus a family member living in the house 24/7 whose presence heightens the activities of the individual.
 There are times when a person with caregiver stress becomes the wrong person to care for an individual.

 It is well documented that caregivers are depressed.
-It can be a difficult, time consuming and tedious role especially when care needs are high.
+It can be a difficult, time-consuming, and tedious role especially when care needs are high.
 This depression has a dual effect on the person receiving care.
 This means that caregiver depression contributes to challenging behaviors in the care recipient and vice versa, challenging behaviors contribute to increased depression in the caregiver.

 There are times when a family member will tell me that their mother called them a bitch or refuses to bathe.
-I smile, acknowledge the bumps and bruises and talk about the importance of education or support groups because these interactions are perfectly normal with an individual who has memory loss.
+I smile, acknowledge the bumps and bruises, and talk about the importance of education or support groups because these interactions are perfectly normal with an individual who has memory loss.
 I’ve been called worse and have had my hair pulled by clients with memory loss, bringing back memories of interactions on the playgrounds of my childhood.
-We begin as children and return to children.
+We begin as children and return as children.

-Caregivers with lower levels of education generally have a lower level of understanding of dementia and less well developed coping skills than individuals with advanced education who may be caregivers.
-At the home of some clients there is a revolving door of in home caregivers because many agencies lack the time to arm their employees with the education and skills required to care for a more advanced memory loss client.
+Caregivers with lower levels of education generally have a lower level of understanding of dementia and less well-developed coping skills than individuals with advanced education who may be caregivers.
+At the home of some clients, there is a revolving door of in-home caregivers because many agencies lack the time to arm their employees with the education and skills required to care for a more advanced memory loss client.
 Believe me – this is a learned skill and many caregivers new to the situation do not survive.

 In addition to being the legal expert, some families expect you to have all of the answers.
-Those of you who deal with memory loss clients certainly become more skilled at helping families navigate, however there are times when the outside perspective of a specialist in care navigation will benefit your family and build on your already positive relationships.
+Those of you who deal with memory loss clients certainly become more skilled at helping families navigate, however, there are times when the outside perspective of a specialist in care navigation will benefit your family and build on your already positive relationships.
 And sometimes initiating this relationship will allow the family a resource as their family member progresses through the disease and the last years of their life.